 You can obtain further information about your rights from the Information Commissioner’s Office or your local Citizens Advice Bureau.

 If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.
 The Charity is registered with the Information Commissioner, Number Z9468678.
-The Charity is also a member of the Fundraising.
+The Charity is also registered with the Fundraising Regulator.

 We may collect some or all of the following personal data (this will vary according to your relationship with us):